bwoods/Architecture/src/views/minimal/font/typography/Typographic scale.md

 | .caption1     | regular   | 11.0 |  13.0   | +1         |
 | .caption2     | regular   | 11.0 |  13.0   | +1         |

-If the macOS typography is re-branded **xxSmall**, a similar comparison can be done down the rest of the iOS sizes.
+Similar comparisons can be done down the rest of the iOS sizes.

 #### Small